ChalmersGU-data-structure-courses/dsabook/src/markdown/12-hash-tables/01-hash-functions.md

 ## Hash functions

 ::: TODO
+- Prio 1: invariants
+- Prio 1: basic hash functions
+- Prio 2:
     - definitions, requirements
     - distribution of values, independence of values
     - good vs perfect hash function
     - include all object parts in hash code (but not calculated)
     - not random, but random-like
 :::

 Hashing generally takes records whose key values come from a large range